joeirigoyen/MultiAgent-Projects/README.md

   - **Step 3:** Run the simulation's server by running the **robot_server.py** file in your command line.
 Do not close it.
   - **Step 4:** Run the program inside the Unity Editor by clicking on the Run button.

-If you want to know in more detail about the agent communication protocol, the agents' structure or the whole objective of the project, check the documents within the same folder as the simulation.
+If you want to know in more detail about the agents' communication protocol, the agents' structure or the goals of the project, check the documents within the same folder as the simulation.

 ## Final Project